The Croatian coast

 Take part in a sailing race from Rijeka to Tivat, Montenegro, or from Split to the island of Vis.
-Sail around the beautiful small islands of Jabuka and Mrduja, and discover stunning coastal towns and attractions on shore.
-Below, we have listed our favorite regattas which will take place on the Croatian coast this fall.
+Sail around the beautiful small islands of Jabuka and Mrduja, and discover stunning coastal towns and attractions onshore.
+Below, we have listed our favourite regattas which will take place on the Croatian coast this fall

 CRO ORC D-Marin Kup